The following settings will be in place at Women’s College from Monday 25 October 2021 until further notice.

-With high COVID-19 case numbers in the Greater Sydney area and lockdown conditions in place, it is critical that we take every precaution to keep our College community safe.
+With COVID-19 still active in the local community it is critical that we continue to take every precaution to keep our College community safe.
 The settings in place at College reflect the current high level of concern regarding community transmission of the Delta strain of COVID-19, and are in line with the Public Orders and advice from NSW Health.

 Please read these rules carefully, and contact a member of staff if you have any concerns.
 Students must agree to comply with all settings and rules in order to remain in College.

 These rules may be changed at any time in line with the health settings in our local area.
-Conditions will only be relaxed when it is safe to do so, and in line with the NSW Public Health Orders.
+The current rules and settings are in line with the lifting of restrictions effective from 11 October, and also reflect the very high rates of vaccination in our College community (99%).

 Key settings and rules:

-The College Code of Conduct and relevant College policies continue to apply at all times
+The College Code of Conduct, normal rules (in the College Handbook) and relevant College policies continue to apply at all times

-Adherence to social distancing guidelines of no more than one person for every 4m2 of space with 1.5m distance between themselves and another person applies at all times
+Adherence to social distancing guidelines of no more than one person for every 2m2 of space applies at all times

-Masks are to be worn in all common areas, except when seated in the Dining Hall
+Masks are to be worn when not seated in the Dining Hall and are optional in other areas of the College

 Students and staff have a responsibility to act as ethical bystanders and support one another in doing the right thing to ensure a harmonious community that supports student health and safety.

-Students should have no direct contact with couriers or delivery drivers.
+Students should avoid direct contact with couriers or delivery drivers.
 All parcels and deliveries, including food, must be left on the table outside Reception.

 We strongly encourage every student to speak to her GP about vaccinating against COVID-19.